 McNeill and Candelaria share co-first authorship.
-Correspondence concerning this article should be addressed to Christopher A. Candelaria https://orcid.org/0000-0002-5903-6214, chris.candelaria@vanderbilt.edu.
+Candelaria acknowledges generous funding from the Office of the Vice Provost for Research and Innovation at Vanderbilt University in supporting his work.
+Correspondence concerning this article should be addressed to Christopher A. Candelaria (b) https://orcid.org/0000-0002-5903-6214, Department of Leadership, Policy, and Organizations, Peabody College, Vanderbilt University, 230 Appleton Place, PMB 414, Nashville, TN 37203-5721.
+Email: chris.candelaria@vanderbilt.edu.
 Phone: (615) 322-0722